Peanut Tofu Bowls

 - Add a squeeze of lime on top for an extra tangy punch!

-If you tried this spicy satay power bowls or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
-Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!Print
+If you tried these Peanut Tofu Bowls or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
+Be sure to follow along on Pinterest, Instagram, Tiktok and Facebook for even more deliciousness!Print

 - 1 tbsp avocado oil